-Fiona Luth reports on the moving impact of her special cause.
+Fiona Luth discusses the moving impact of her special cause.

 Fiona Luth was gazing across a typically beautiful, tropical scene of palm trees, blue skies, sandy beaches and turquoise sea.